Skip to main content

 Alyssa Schilling Warner - B.S. in Chemical Engineering

-During her time at OSU, Schilling Warner was highly active in the university, the college and the School of Chemical Engineering.
-She was a member of the Kappa Alpha Theta sorority, was a Top 10 Freshmen Woman, the top CEAT graduate and named the Top Female Graduate of OSU in 2002.
-She was active in CEAT Student Council, co-founding and leading the CEAT Freshman Council, she was active in AIChE, president of Omicron Delta Kappa and she was executive director of the Big Event, a campuswide community service event.
+Schilling Warner was a Kappa Alpha Theta sorority member, an OSU Top 10 Freshman Woman, the top CEAT graduate and Top Female Graduate of OSU in 2002.
+She co-founded and led the CEAT Freshman Council, was active in AIChE, president of Omicron Delta Kappa and executive director of the Big Event, now known as Into the Streets.

-Although Schilling Warner was an extraordinary engineer, she was also an exceptional mentor and leader, helping to develop other engineers, both her staff and coworkers.
-In PNG, she was respected by the workforce there; the female engineers looked up to her as a role model and referred to her as “Boss Meri” or “Girl Boss” in their native language.
-She was invested in their growth and success.
+Schilling Warner was highly respected by the workforce in PNG as she was invested in their growth and success.
+Female engineers looked up to her as a role model and referred to her as “Boss Meri” or “Girl Boss” in their native language.

-In 2013, Schilling Warner married Jeff Warner and soon had two daughters Audra and Laurel.
-She made it her goal to set an example for how to be a strong, smart and loving woman for her daughters to look up to.
+In 2013, Schilling Warner married Jeff Warner and soon had two daughters, Audra (2015) and Laurel (2019).
+Her goal was to set an example for how to be a strong, smart and loving woman for her daughters to look up to.

 Schilling Warner passed away on March 16, 2023, at the age of 44.
 She made a significant impact on many during her life and will continue to do so through her legacy and the lives she influenced.
 She was everything a leader should be and an inspiration to all.